Greg Rose’s first step to a Maryland scholarship started with a call he made from GNC

 The scholarship lifted stress, and the chaotic scene of joyous teammates showed they understood the value of this accomplishment.
 Rose vowed to hold on to the hunger that helped him reach this point and the mind-set that he gets to play.
 He knows what it’s like when the sport is missing.

 Now a regular contributor, Rose has started six games this season, and he’s second on the team with five sacks — none more important than the two he recorded on back-to-back plays late against Illinois.
-Rose’s critical contributions forced a third and 28 and the Illini had to punt.
-Maryland’s offensive drive began with 47 seconds to go, and the Terps kicked the game-winning field goal.
-Duda doesn’t get to watch the Terps often, but he saw this sequence live because Maryland played on a Friday and Lackawanna had already arrived at its hotel for a road game.
+Rose’s critical contributions forced a third and 28, and the Illini had to punt.
+Maryland’s offensive drive began with 47 seconds to go, and the Terps kicked a game-winning field goal.
+Duda doesn’t get to watch the Terps often, but he saw this sequence live because Maryland played on a Friday and Lackawanna already had arrived at its hotel for a road game.

 Duda reflects on those moments and Rose’s journey, and he says, “What were his odds?”
 He thinks about how often those who leave school never return.
 He realizes Rose took a chance by heading off to an unfamiliar junior college in Scranton, Pa.
 And then once a player makes it to a Power Five program as a walk-on, how often does he earn a scholarship and a key role?

 Duda laughs as he tries to explain the improbability of each step in Rose’s path.
 But he doesn’t like to describe this as a long shot that panned out.
-That makes it feel like it was a gamble, and that’s not how Rose perceived this mission.
+That makes it feel as if it were a gamble, and that’s not how Rose perceived this mission.

 “He wasn’t wishing on a star that he could be a defensive lineman at Maryland,” Duda said.
-“He went and proactively — day by day by day — created it.”
+“He went and proactively — day-by-day-by-day — created it.”